elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Celestial Voice.

 - {:.i2} Design me new tortures
-- I see the hollyhocks of long peaceful silences explode with trouble.
+- I see the hollyhocks of long peaceful silences explode with bad weather.

 - {:.sp} The Chorus *(underground.)*

-- {:.i2} This is my hand.
+- {:.i2} Here is my hand.
 Here is my hand.
-- My fresh hand, my blood-sprayed hand
+- My daybreak hand, my fountain-of-blood hand
 - my hand of kelp and iodine
-- my hand of light and revenge ...
+- my hand of light and vengeance ...
 - Toussaint Louverture.
 Toussaint Louverture.

 - {:.sp} Toussaint.

 - Gods from below, good gods
-- I place the buzzing of living flesh
+- I carry the buzzing of living flesh
 - in my dilapidated mouth,
 - Here I am ...